 Why visit Walt Disney World Resort?

-It’s completely magical: imagine seeing your child’s face when they see their favourite character or go on a ride from their favourite film!
+It’s entirely magical: nothing compares to seeing your child’s face light up when they meet their favourite character or go on a ride from their number one film.

 Style and character are everything at Oliver’s Travels, and our collection of handpicked Disney villas have this in spades.